geschantz/Rock-Game/README.md

 ## Code Structure

-### Main Method
+### Main.java

-The main method creates an instance of the RockGame class, which returns a result that allows the main method to increment the score.
+The main method creates an instance of the RockGame class, which returns a result that allows the main method to increment the scores of either the user or the player until the player decides to leave.

+### RockGame.java

+The bulk of the code is run through runGame() which is run in the main function to access the result of the game.

+It contains specific methods such as:

+* pregameMessages()
+* readyToProceed()
+* getInputString()
+* getValidAction()
+* getComputerAction()
+* compareAction()
+* plus necessary outputs

+The main method will run runGame() everytime the user want to play Rock Paper Scissors Lizard Spock.

+### Additional Important Elements

+#### Result

+The enum that stores the three results: WIN, LOSS, and TIE

+#### Action

+The enum used to store each action (ROCK, PAPER, SCISSORS, LIZARD, and SPOCK) with their corresponding ascii art.
+The method of this enum, compareAction(), allows for the user and computer action to be compared and for return value of type Result.

+#### createWinningMap()

+The HashMap that stores an action with the corresponding actions that they win against.
+It is used to create a new HashMap in compareAction() in order to return the correct result.